coronalabs/corona/CLA.md

-   that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to Corona, or that your employer has executed a separate Corporate CLA with Corona.
+   that you create that includes your Contributions, you represent that you have received permission to make Contributions on behalf of that employer, that your employer has waived such rights for your Contributions to Solar2D, or that your employer has executed a separate Corporate CLA with Solar2D.
 5. You represent that each of Your Contributions is Your original creation (see section 7 for submissions on behalf of others).
 You represent that Your Contribution submissions include complete